phaserjs/phaser/README.md

 * Phaser.Line.intersectsPoints fixed for floating point inaccuracy (thanks @woutercommandeur, fix #865)
 * Sound.destroy(true) would call remove on the SoundManager, which in turn would throw a TypeError as it tried to remove the sound events twice (thanks @AnderbergE, fix #874)
 * When creating a Sprite or Image using a texture atlas it would set the frame twice, once in loadTexture and once when the initial frame is set.
 This has been reduced down to just a single setting now.
+* BitmapData.getPixel fix for pixels with zero red value (thanks @lstor fix #894)
+* If you call ArcadePhysics.collide on a Sprite vs. a Tilemap and provide a custom processCallback, the result was being ignored and the sprite was being separated regardless (thanks @aivins fix #891 #890)

 ### Migration Guide